 Note: Remember that the most important parts of your terms and conditions have to be included in your listing, including shipping and handling information, types of payments you accept, terms of payment, and applicable taxes.

 Quick Response (QR) codes

-You can include links to social media sites, such as Facebook, from your My World and About Me pages.
+You can include links to social media sites, such as Facebook, from your profile.

 Your listings and other eBay pages can't include: